Loeki Metz and the Jewish Monument in Rotterdam (2017)

 The publication Loeki Metz and the Jewish Monument in Rotterdam is an essay written by Siebe Thissen about the development of the Jewish Monument in Rotterdam.
 The Jewish Monument was produced in 1967 by artist Loeki Metz.
 The monument was the first reminder of Jewish victims of the Shoah in Rotterdam and concerned a gift from the Tribute of Honor to Jewish fellow citizens, who thereby apologized to the Jewish community.

 In his essay Loeki Metz and the Jewish Monument in Rotterdam Thissen describes the difficult creation of the monument, which he calls illustrative of the equally difficult way in which Rotterdam (and the Netherlands) dealt with returned Jews after the war.
 In this area of tension, the perseverance of the sculptor Loeki Metz commands admiration.

 The publication can also be purchased from CBK Rotterdam (Eendrachtsstraat 10).
-Send an email in advance to firstname.lastname@example.org.
-Other outlets of the publication are TENT (Witte de Withstraat 50), bookstore Donner (Coolsingel 119), bookstore v / h Van Gennep (Oude Binnenweg 131b) and bookstore Snoek (Meent 126).
-The circulation is limited!
+Send an email in advance to email@example.com.
+Other outlets for the publication are TENT (Witte de Withstraat 50), Donner bookshop (Coolsingel 119), v / h Van Gennep bookshop (Oude Binnenweg 131b) and Snoek bookshop (Meent 126).
+The edition is limited!